compilers-construction/compiler/README.md

 is the expected output to compare with.
 Add new cases to the `cases` list in `test_tag_parser.ml` to extend your testing setup.

-## Testing your Semantic-Analyzer
+## Testing your Semantic-Analyser

 Same as with the Tag-parser, you are provided with a test setup to test your Semantic Analyser automatically.
-The test setup can be found in `tests/test_semantic_analyzer.ml`.
+The test setup can be found in `tests/test_semantic_analyser.ml`.

-When you first run  `utop ./tests/test_semantic_analyzer.ml` you should get the following output:
+When you first run  `utop ./tests/test_semantic_analyser.ml` you should get the following output:
 ```
-$ utop ./tests/test_semantic_analyzer.ml
+$ utop ./tests/test_semantic_analyser.ml
 Exception: Syntax not yet implemented: Expr-lexical annotation
 Exception: Syntax not yet implemented: Expr'-TP annotation
 Exception: Syntax not yet implemented: Expr'-box

 ```

-The test cases for the Semantic analyzer are divided into two types.
+The test cases for the Semantic analyser are divided into two types.
 Tests that take as input an `expr` type (to test the lexical addressing stage), and tests that take as input an `expr'` type (to test the other two stages).
 You can see the name of the test is prefixed with the test type ("Expr"/"Expr'").

 After you implement your Semantic Analyser the output you should see is:
 ```
-$ utop ./tests/test_semantic_analyzer.ml
+$ utop ./tests/test_semantic_analyser.ml
 PASS: Expr-lexical annotation
 PASS: Expr'-TP annotation
 PASS: Expr'-box
 ```

-You are encouraged to add your own tests to `test_semantic_analyzer.ml` since this is how we'll be testing your Semantic Analyser.
+You are encouraged to add your own tests to `test_semantic_analyser.ml` since this is how we'll be testing your Semantic Analyser.

 ## Submission